 I found it didn’t do a very good job of evaluating Linux systems.
 It had a tendency to misidentify Debian-based systems as printers.
 This is problematic since Kali Linux is Debian-based.
 You don’t want to misidentify a rogue Kali system as a printer and ignore it.

 If you’re stuck with Retina, be sure to investigate any printer it finds to ensure it actually is a printer.
-Better yet, re-scan the network with another solution to get a second opinion.
+Better yet, re-scan the network with something else, even if it’s just Nmap, to get a second opinion.
+Shadow IT is a real problem, and you don’t want people using Retina’s weaknesses to hide it from you.

 Tenable competitors: In conclusion